 Elective modules from group CTM2

 Elective modules from group IDM2

 - Analytical models for decision making

-- Economic analysis for management and policy
+- Economic analysis for health policy

 - Economic evaluation